Tang Xiaowei: Accomplishments

 In the 1950s, he was doing the research of nuclear detector and some pion experiments.
 Ten years later, he turned into the national defense scientific research field.
 In the 1970s, he participated in the famous event for China: 'The Atom Bomb, Superatomic Bomb and Satellite Project', which is well known as the 'Two Bombs and One Star' project for all the Chinese.
 At the end of the 70s, he restarted his work in experimental high energy physics.
 At the same time, he was sent to Hamburg and Geneva to doing some cooperation research in the field of high energy physics.
 In the 1980s, he began teaching, but at the same time, he still did his research in many physics fields.
 Later, he joined in the AMS study (Alfa spectrometer).
 During the 1990s, Tang made efforts in medical physics and brain science.
 Later, he and several Chinese neural scientists started the "Human Brain Project".
 At the beginning of the 21st century, he focused on the research of dreams, mood and conscious.

 Tang's three "launches"

-There are three big challenges in Tang Xiaowei's life.
-He changed his direction of research at each time.
-So these three big challenges are called "launches" among Tang's friends and family.
+Tang Xiaowei considers his life to have had three major challenges, which changed the trajectory of his research.
+He and his family call these challenges his "launches".

 The first "launch"

-Working on Chinese "Atom Bomb Projet".
+Working on Chinese "Atom Bomb Project".
 This work includes nuclear test and the invention of nuclear detector.

 In 1952, Tang was graduated from Tsinghua University and assigned to Chinese Academy of Science.
 His team at the Ninth Academy invented China's first nuclear detector.
 At that time, Chinese geologists were finding uranium mines all over China.
 Tang's detector made great contribution to this researching activity.

 In 1958, he was sent to Dubna Union Nuclear Institute.
 In 1960, he received an order and came back to China.
 He was made a team leader and was responsible for the nuclear test.